Top Virtual Assistant Tools 101: Part 3 — Organization and Document Management Systems

-- Google Team Drive — A web-based shared space where teams can access, search, and store files from anywhere, using any device connected to the internet.
+- Google Team Drive — A web-based shared space where teams can access, search, store, and share files from multiple locations, using any device with an internet connection.
 Drive space belongs to the entire team, so any file in a Team Drive is accessible by the members, with file-sharing capabilities and restrictions controlled by the organization.

-- Microsoft OneDrive for Business — Teams and departments can create workspaces to store and share documents, and all work files are stored in the cloud.
-The Business version allows the integration of Microsoft products, including SharePoint.
+- Microsoft OneDrive for Business — Teams and departments can create workspaces to store and share business documents, and all work files are stored in the cloud.
+The Business version allows the integration of Microsoft products, including Microsoft Office and SharePoint.

-- Dropbox Business — A file-sharing package for companies that, like most document management systems, allows users to share files and automatically syncs them to the cloud.
+- Dropbox Business — A file-sharing package for companies that, like most document management systems, allows users to share files and automatically syncs them to the cloud storage.
 It has standard and advanced business plans at different price points with more features for the latter.

 - Box (for Business) — Another cloud storage platform for content management and file-sharing with features that suit large businesses and enterprises.
 Box comes with transparency as it provides complete visibility over the collaborations among its users.